 What about Us

 There is a book in the bible called Song of Songs, which has a beautiful love story between a man and his wife.
 I encourage all couples to read through its pages and glean from it, asking God's Holy Spirit to bring out its rich meanings.
 But, be careful of those who may take it out of contexts, trying to making it read in such a way it was meant not.
-Always test what others may tell you (including what I say) like the those did from Berea, who searched out the scriptures to make sure what they were being told was true (Acts 17:10-11).
+Always test what others may tell you (including what I say) like the those did from Berea who searched out the scriptures to make sure what they were being told was true (Acts 17:10-11).
 And always interpret scripture with scripture relying on the Holy Spirit to teach you the truth.
-God help us to do the same.
+God help us.

 Below are a few passages from the Bible's Song of Songs chapters